noahehall/multicloud/providers/aws/services/database/dynamodb.md

   - most restores complete in less than 10 hrs
   - partitioned data is restored in parallel

+### Troubleshooting

+- console: view table and item settings, query tables directly,
+- cloudwatch: events
+- cli: provides much more data than the console; useful for automating data collection
+- cloudtrail: actions taken by a user, role, or an AWS service in DynamoDB

 ## considerations

+- Tables
+- Items
+- Attributes
+- Primary key
+- Read/write capacity mode

 ## integrations